 Our factsheets can help you do this on a range of social media platforms, including:

 We also have more information about microtargeting, which is a form of online targeted advertising, and how you can limit this targeting on your social media platforms.

 If you use other social media platforms you should familiarise yourself with settings that can be adjusted according to your preferences.

 The examples presented in this guidance illustrate how to modify your privacy settings on a mobile device using the Android operating system.
 In some instances, you may also wish to access further privacy settings from a desktop.
 If you are using another mobile operating system or accessing from a desktop browser, there will be some visual differences, but the settings should be located under similar headings.

 The settings presented in this guidance are applicable as of the date of publication of this guidance and are subject to change by the social media provider.

-When the General Data Protection Regulation (“GDPR”) is introduced on 25 May 2018, the location, formatting and/or choice of settings available to you may be updated.
 If you have any queries about how to adjust your privacy settings or exercise your advertising preferences, you should contact the provider of the social media platform you are using.